Escaping from an attractor: Importance sampling and rest points I: Qualitative properties of schemes based on subsolutions

 When the two parts are combined, we have a control that provides an upper bound of the form

 where $C_{1}$ and $C_{2}$ are positive constants.
 This shows that

-and thus for fixed $\varepsilon>0$ and large $T$ the term we have called the pre-exponential term dominates and the scheme is very far from optimal.
+and thus for fixed $\varepsilon>0$ and large $T$ the term we have called the pre-exponential term dominates and the scheme is far from optimal.
 We find that in this situation there are two exponential scalings, one in the noise strength and one in the length of the time interval, and the issue of which dominates depends on their relative sizes.

 These effects are reflected in computational data.
+The measure used for comparing different schemes is the relative error per sample.
+This is defined for an estimate based on $N$ samples by

-In Tables \ref{Table1a} and \ref{Table1b} we present both estimated values and relative errors for the problem of escape from an interval of the form $[-A,A]$, with $A=1$.
-The process is a one dimensional Gauss-Markov model with drift $-cx$ and diffusion coefficient $\sqrt{\varepsilon}\sigma$ [see (\ref{Eq:GM})], with $c=\sigma=1$.
-In the tables, values of $T$ appear at the top and values of $\varepsilon$ along the left side.
-Each computed value is based on $10^{7}$ samples.
+The quantities reported in the tables are based on simulated data and thus give the corresponding estimated relative error per sample.
+In Tables~\ref{Table1a} and \ref{Table1b} we present both estimated values and relative errors for the problem of escape from an interval of the form $[-A,A]$, with $A=1$.
+The process is a one-dimensional Gauss--Markov model with drift $-cx$ and diffusion coefficient $\sqrt{\varepsilon}\sigma$ [see (\ref{Eq:GM})], with $c=\sigma=1$.
+In the tables, values of $T$ appear at the top, and values of $\varepsilon$ along the left-hand side.
+Each computed value is based on $N=10^{7}$ samples.
 A dash indicates that no samples escaped.
 To ease the presentation the relative errors are rounded to the nearest integer.
 Owing to the fact that the subsolution based on the quasipotential is far from optimal in any sense when $T$ is small, the relative errors are large for small $T$ and decrease until approximately $T=2$.
-For larger $T$ the errors grow rapidly with $T$.
-Note that the estimated relative errors in Table \ref{Table1b} are not necessarily accurate for large $T$, since they are subject to the same errors that can affect the probability estimates, but do indicate the qualitative worsening of estimation accuracy.
+For larger $T$ the errors grow rapidly with~$T$.
+Note that the estimated relative errors in Table~\ref{Table1b} are not necessarily accurate for large $T$, since they are subject to the same errors that can affect the probability estimates, but do indicate the qualitative worsening of estimation accuracy.

-Tables \ref{Table1c} and \ref{Table1d} present the approximated values and relative errors for the problem with the domain $(-\infty,A]$ and escape possible therefore only at $A$.
+Tables~\ref{Table1c} and \ref{Table1d} present the approximated values and relative errors for the problem with the domain $(-\infty,A]$ and escape is possible therefore only at $A$.
 The results are of the same qualitative form as before, and carried out only to $T=10$.